-Winter is a magical time of the year, with everyone getting excited for Christmas and New Year.
+Winter is a magical time of the year, with everyone excited for Christmas and New Year.
 It’s a time to celebrate, but your boiler breaking down is something you certainly wouldn’t be celebrating.

 Throughout the colder months, central heating becomes a necessity.
-The cold weather means cosy nights are a must, and early mornings are that bit more bearable thanks to the radiators that warm your home.
+The cold weather means cosy nights are a must, and early mornings are a bit more bearable thanks to the radiators that warm your home.

 Get Your Boiler Serviced

 Having your boiler serviced yearly is one of the best ways to avoid significant problems.
 A gas safe registered engineer can look for any issues affecting your boiler and catch them early.